rvedotrc/HYF-CPH-Git/week1/readme.md

+# Week 1

-Here you can find all the materials used to teach the first Git class to class12:
+Here you can find all the materials used to teach the first Git class:

  - preparation.md - contains what the students should do before coming to class;
  - lesson_plan.md - contains the teaching plan made by the mentor who taught the class;